 Strategic Ivory Coast Towns Fall To The Opposition

-A resident told the BBC there was little if any resistance as Ouattara's republican forces swept through Yamoussoukro.
+OFEIBEA QUIST: A resident told the BBC there was little if any resistance as Ouattara's Republican forces swept through Yamoussoukro.

-Ambassador GERARD ARAUD (French Ambassador to U.N.): This resolution is maybe the last message that we wanted to send to Gbagbo, which is very simple.
+GERARD ARAUD: This resolution is maybe the last message that we wanted to send to Gbagbo, which is very simple.
 Gbagbo must go.
 It's the only way to avoid a full-fledged civil war and maybe bloody violence in the streets of Abidjan.

-Mr. CHRIS FOMUNYOH (National Democratic Institute): That would be a nightmare scenario, but my hope is that ultimately as various towns and military garrisons begin to fall into the pro-Ouattara camp, that some of the hardliners within then be Laurent Gbagbo camp will realize that this fight is not worth putting on.
+CHRIS FOMUNYOH: That would be a nightmare scenario, but my hope is that ultimately as various towns and military garrisons begin to fall into the pro-Ouattara camp, that some of the hardliners within then be Laurent Gbagbo camp will realize that this fight is not worth putting on.

-Ambassador YOUSSOUFOU BAMBA (Ivory Coast Ambassador to U.N.): Believe me, tomorrow we will be taking our luncheon at the presidential palace.
+YOUSSOUFOU BAMBA: Believe me, tomorrow we will be taking our luncheon at the presidential palace.
 By tomorrow evening it will be at the presidential palace.
 President Ouattara will be there.
 Because Mr. Gbagbo, he has confiscated power.
 He has lost by the ballot and he has to go.